William Denny and Brothers: Denny ship model experiment tank

 Inspired by the work of eminent naval architect William Froude, Denny's completed the world's first commercial example of a ship testing tank in 1883.
 The facility was used to test models of various ships and explored various propulsion methods, including propellers, paddles and vane wheels.
 Experiments were carried out on models of the Denny-Brown stabiliser and the Denny hovercraft to gauge their feasibility.
 Tank staff also carried out research and experiments for other companies: Belfast-based Harland and Wolff decided to fit a bulbous bow on the liner after successful model tests in the Denny Tank.
 After the Denny yard closed, the test tank facility was taken over by Vickers Shipbuilding and Engineering Limited and used for the testing of submarines until the early 1980s.

 Re-opened as part of the Scottish Maritime Museum in 1982, it retains many of its original features, including the 100m long ship testing tank.
 The towing carriage is still in working order and is demonstrated from time to time, but all instrumentation has been removed and so the tank cannot currently be used for hydrodynamic research and testing.

 Denny-built vessels

-Some significant Denny-built vessels include:
+Some significant Denny-built vessels include the following, listed chronologically by year: